GOVERNANCE & POLICY

 Council Representation – Vice-Chair of University Council

-The Vice-Chair currently holds portfolio responsibility for sustainability on the University Council and is also a member of the Sustainable Development Committee (SDC).
-She provides regular updates to Council, ensures that sustainability concerns receive due consideration in Council decision-making processes and also feeds back to the SDC on relevant matters from Council.
+The Vice-Chair currently holds portfolio responsibility for sustainability on the University Council and is also a member of the Sustainability Committee (SC).
+She provides regular updates to Council, ensures that sustainability concerns receive due consideration in Council decision-making processes and also feeds back to the SC on relevant matters from Council.

-The Pro-Vice Chancellor currently acts as the executive line manager for the Sustainability Team and ensures that the University Executive Committee (UEC) is advised of relevant issues in sustainability and that the Vice-Chancellor is regularly briefed on matters raised by the Director of Sustainability.
+The Dean of Academic Development currently acts as the executive line manager for the Sustainability Team and ensures that the University Executive Committee (UEC) is advised of relevant issues in sustainability and that the Vice-Chancellor is regularly briefed on matters raised by the Director of Sustainability.

 Senior Management – Director of Sustainability